 You can DIY a green roof although if it is above the house it will need to conform to building regulations.
 In this case it is best done professionally so it can be properly covered under your home insurance.
 The first step is to check the structure of the roof and decide what you want to do can take it.
 Take some measurements and a few photos before seeking professional advice.

 Roofs which can support large plants, shrubs and even trees are far more expensive to construct.
 They require a more substantial roof supporting structure, a thicker substrate and more maintenance.
 However, if your roof is fit for purpose one nice option is a bio-diverse roof in harmony with the local flora which will provide a natural habitat for wildlife.
 This system involves little more than covering the roof with locally obtained soil and either allowing it to self-seed from the surrounding area or seeding it with grasses and wildflowers.

 A roof garden, where you might want to sit out, play football etc, will require a very substantial supporting structure beneath.
 It might require an irrigation system and would require a second mortgage for most people.

 Done properly, with a roof that is strong enough to take the weight, you should have no problems with a DIY sedum roof.
 In our case, a thick gravel edge holds back the soil and the roots grow to form a mat that acts like a filter.
 Rainwater that runs off our carport goes into a large rainwater tank and settles with only the overflow from this tank going into the soak-away.
 In 5 years we have collected about a cup full of soft muck in the bottom.

 © Tony Almond of Planet Energy Solutions

 You can see the sedum roof pictured above at Tony Almond’s SuperHome at Open Days or by appointment.
 Tony’s house is one of the homes in the SuperHomes network of older homes that have been renovated by their owners to reduce carbon emissions by at least 60%.
-Most SuperHomes host public open days in spring or September.
+Most SuperHomes host public open days in September.